 Individuals convicted of crimes by the ICTR, ICTY, or the Mechanism do not serve their sentences in the United Nations detention facilities in Arusha or The Hague, because these facilities are not penitentiaries.
 Sentences are served in UN Member States that have concluded enforcement agreements with the United Nations for sentences pronounced by the ICTR, the ICTY or the Mechanism.

 The map displays the States that have signed an enforcement of sentences agreement and where convicted persons have been transferred.
-The figures shown represent all convicted persons who have either served their sentence or are currently serving their sentence.
+The figures shown represent all convicted persons who have either served their sentence, are currently serving their sentence or who died while serving their sentence.

 How an enforcement State is chosen

 The decision on where a convicted person will serve his or her sentence is governed by Article 25 of the Mechanism Statute and the Mechanism’s Practice Direction on the Procedure for Designation of the State in which a Convicted Person is to Serve His or Her Sentence.
 The designation process consists of 4 steps:

 - Step 1: The Registrar communicates with one or more State(s) to determine their willingness to enforce the sentence.

 - Step 2: The Registrar submits a report to the Mechanism President, which lists potential enforcing State(s) and contains other pertinent information.